exkcd/CSCI2400/README.md

 Trying to increase performance optimization of memory intensive code.

+### shell lab

+Making a tiny shell by utilizing processes and signals.

+---

 ## About the class

 This class is the CSCI2400 Computing Systems class at the University of Colorado Boulder.
 The book being used is: